sec-fortress/Practical-Ethical-Hacking-Notes/Buffer Overflow/Finding the Right Module.md

 ![](https://i.imgur.com/QR7wUnD.png)

-- The next thing to do is to find the
+- The next thing to do is to find the **app code equivalent of a jump** , to do this:
+	- Goto your kali terminal and locate `nasm_shell.rb`
+	- Copy the output and paste on your terminal, then click enter